xalelax/blog/_posts/2020-02-03-time-series-encoder-decoder-tensorflow.md

     return df_encoded

 # cnt will be target of regression, but also a feature:
-# it needs to be normalized
+# it needs to be normalized.
+This is not the correct way to do it,
+# as it leads to information leakage from test to training set.
 def normalize_cnt(df):
     df = df.copy()
     df['cnt'] = df['cnt'] / df['cnt'].max()